 - Tutorial – Learn the basics.

-- Library Documentation – Theano’s functionality, module by module.
+- API Documentation – Theano’s functionality, module by module.

 - Frequently Asked Questions – A set of commonly asked questions.